Cambridge Wordfest Team

 Festival Patrons

-Cambridge Wordfest now has four festival Patrons all of whom are prominent writers from the region and have appeared at the festival:
+Cambridge Wordfest now has six festival Patrons all of whom are prominent writers from the region and have appeared at the festival:

 Dame Gillian Beer